 This adorable Cat Lady pattern isn't vintage, but the style certainly is.
 It might be the open lines of the kitty, the dainty florals, or perhaps the overall charm, but this pattern feels like you stepped back in time.
 Designer Sarah Milligan offers the pattern in both PDF format and as a kit that comes ready to stitch with the design printed on the fabric.

-Cat Lady Hand Embroidery Pattern, $8, I Heart Stitch ArtContinue to 6 of 11 below.
+Cat Lady Hand Embroidery Pattern from I Heart Stitch ArtContinue to 5 of 10 below.

 Updated Vintage Stitching Pattern